JoggAI-Tech/docs/api-reference/API Documentation/CreateAvatarVideo.md

    - **Webhook (Recommended):** We will send a `POST` notification to your pre-configured `webhook_url`, containing the video status and the final video playback address.
 This is the most efficient and reliable method.
    - **Polling (Alternative):** You can use the `project_id` to periodically call the `GET /project/{project_id}` endpoint to check the task status.

+## Quick Start

-Please refer to the [Create Talking Avatar Videos](https://docs.jogg.ai/api-reference/Create-Avatar-Videos/CreateAvatarVideo) for more details and refer to the next section for obtaining the avatar_id and voice_id.
+> Please refer to the [Create Talking Avatar Videos](https://docs.jogg.ai/api-reference/Create-Avatar-Videos/CreateAvatarVideo) for more details and refer to the next section for obtaining the avatar_id and voice_id.

 ## Here is a code example